ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-dns.hidden.md

 {: tip}
 <!--#/istutorial#-->

-In this tutorial, you will deploy DNS for a VMware Deployment in VPC.
-IBM Cloud DNS service will be used and your VPC will be configured to access and use the deployed DNS serrvice.
+In this tutorial, you will deploy {{site.data.keyword.dns_full_notm}} for a VMware Deployment in VPC. {{site.data.keyword.dns_full_notm}} will be used and your VPC will be configured to access and use the deployed DNS serrvice.
 {: shortdesc}

 This tutorial is part of [series](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-vpc-bm-vmware#vpc-bm-vmware-objectives), and requires that you have completed the related tutorials in the presented order.